Kishp92/Medicare-Patient-Care-Service-Search-Tools-2021/README.md

 Search tool dashboards to find equipment vendors, rehab, nursing homes, and hospice care for Medicare patients based on various criteria.

+## Purpose

+As we age, its inevitable for our health to deteriorate.
+Regarless of its you who needs the help, a loved one, or a patient.
+Everyone should have access to the proper care they need and have the ability to choose.
+I created these dashboards to help the user select healthcare providers based on their specific needs.

 ## Tableau Dashboards

 <a href="https://public.tableau.com/app/profile/kishan.patel2847/viz/MedicarePatientCareServiceSearchToolsVendors/VendorsDash">Medical Supply Vendor Search Tool</a>